 I hope you find these freezer ideas for new moms helpful if you’re expecting or just want to do some fun meal prep.
 It can be easy to put all of our focus on a little one, and neglect ourselves.

 I’ve found that muffins and bars are my FAVORITE easy grab and go snacks.
 You have to think that you want easy, snacks that you can eat with one hand.
-And ones that have a little more satiety to them help, too, especially when breastfeeding in the middle of the night.
+Add some yogurt or nut butter for a protein-packed satisfying snack.

 What do you have planned for the weekend?